Kubernetes Quick Dive

 Exercise - Deploy Complete Instavote App

-Deploy the services with the following spec to complete this application stack.
+Deploy the additional services with the following spec to complete this application stack.

 Service Name Image Service Type Service Port Node Port